a419625887/HALM/README.md

 <img src="/Plots/Nondip_domain_view.png" width="500">

 Then, an indicator natural neighbor interpolation is performed in the non-dipping domain given the well log data, which produces a litholgic modeling in the non-dipping domain.

 <img src="/Plots/Nondip_lithology_view.png" width="500">

 Finally, the interpolated lithology is transformed back to the orginal domain.
+As a result, the dip variations of modelled lithofacies follow the curvature of the horizons above and below.

 <img src="/Plots/Dip_lithology_view.png" width="500">

 ## Requirements